 ACTION PLAN FOR INSTITUTIONAL OBJECTIVE V.1 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT V.1.2.
-Develop a three-year plan of actions and an implementation timeline to increase the high school capture rate Enrollment Management Team By January 2012 TBD The three-year plan will be developed during the 2012- 2013 academic year based on the analysis of the initial recruitment efforts, course offering changes and survey results conducted during the 2011-2012 academic year.
+Develop a three-year plan of actions and an implementation timeline to increase the high school capture rate Enrollment Management Team By January 2012 TBD The three-year plan will be developed during the 2012-2013 academic year based on the analysis of the initial recruitment efforts, course offering changes and survey results conducted during the 2011-2012 academic year.
 Although a three-year plan has not yet been formalized, steps were taken to initiate action within this first year.
 Courses tailored to high school juniors and seniors are offered.
 V.1.3.
-Implement and assess action pla ins related to the high sct nool capture rate (Note : these action pl ans will be added in September 20 12) V.1.4.
+Implement and a ssess action plans relate d to the high school ca pture rate (No te: these action plans will be added in Septe ember 2012) V.1.4.
 Convene meetings with high school principals and counselors to develop a plan to provide college courses beginning in spring 2012 on a schedule tailored for high school juniors and seniors VP, Instructional Services and VP, Student Services • October 2011-2012 NA Meetings with high school officials occurred in fall 2011.
 Courses on a schedule tailored for high school juniors and seniors were designed and offered in spring 2012 at the San Elijo campus.
-Courses scheduled for spring 2012 V.1.5.
-Recruit students to enroll in these classes VP, Instructional Services and VP, Student Services in collaboration with the high schools • November 2011- May 2012 TBD A recruitment campaign was initiated, and Spring 2012 Class Schedules were mailed to 92024 and 92130 residents in fall 2011.
+Courses scheduled for spring 2012 The new Coordinator of School Relations and Diversity Outreach will meet with all district high school principals and counselors in fall 2013.
+V.1.5.
+Recruit students to enroll in these classes VP, Instructional Services and VP, Student Services in collaboration with the high schools November 2011- May 2012 TBD A recruitment campaign was initiated, and spring 2012 Class Schedules were mailed to 92024 and 92130 residents in fall 2011.
 Class enrollment: 18 juniors and 16 seniors.
-Courses enroll enough students to proceed V.1.6.
-Offer high school seniors program VP, Instructional Services and VP, Student Services in collaboration with the high schools Spring 2012 Fall and Spring 2012-2013 Fall and Spring 2013-2014 The total cost for Spring 2012 is \$21,529.37 The program for high school seniors was offered in spring 2012 at the San Elijo campus.
-Courses designed to attract high school seniors are included in the spring 2012 class schedule for San Elijo
+Courses enroll enough students to proceed.
+Attempts were made to schedule classes designed for high school students but this plan was never implemented successfully and is no longer viable.
+V.1.6.
+Offer high school seniors program VP, Instructional Services and VP, Student Services in collaboration with the high schools Spring 2012 Fall and spring 2012-2013 Fall and spring 2013-2014 The total cost for spring 2012 is \$21,529.37 The program for high school seniors was offered in spring 2012 at the San Elijo campus.
+Courses designed to attract high school seniors are included in the spring 2012 class schedule for San Elijo.
+This plan was not implemented and the plan is no longer viable.